the25x8/Tendermint.js/README.md

-> This repository is frozed.
-I'm sorry that I can't finished this yet, but you can use it as utility model for your projects.
+> This repository is archived.
+But you are welcome use it as utility model for your projects.

 # Tendermint.js
 The simple and minimalistic library to get blockchain data from Tendermint node.